Clue to what I'm doing: Nope

 What makes a seventeen day, 6000 plus mile road trip possible?
 It's okay, you don't have to raise your hand, we're all adults here.
 Just say the answer quietly.
 Good, you have been paying attention (give yourself a gold star) it is technology (and a lot of money) that allows this sort of endeavor.
 No itinerary, no problem!
 So I'm a bit naive, I can except that.
 They say a chain is only as strong as it's weakest link, my chain is made of spaghetti.
 First laptop, not up to the task, had to buy a new one.
 Apps needed for a multitude of things, failed for a multitude of reasons.
 GPS, well that just needs an exorcism, it is possessed.

 Oh boy, you knew it was coming, you know it has to start with something.
 So I'm only going to ask this once.
-If your going to roll your eyes, please do it now and get it over with.
+If you're going to roll your eyes, please do it now and get it over with.
 Done?
 Feel better about belittling me with your facial expressions?
-So does my wife, your in good company!
+So does my wife, you're in good company!
 Okay, back on subject.
 It all starts with (I'm hesitant to even mention "it", I think "it" may be more vengeful than I thought) my antagonistic GPS.
 Where should we go next?
 Plug the information into the GPS and off you go.
 That's how it should be.
 Put the information into my GPS and it chuckles as it conjures up the most indirect route it can come up with.
 I must have offended it when it was still new.
 Do you have a better explanation?
 Didn't think so.
 Do you have a solution?
 Really, you think therapy would work.
 Who's naive now?
 Still me, I know!
 We started out in Flagstaff this morning and the trip to the Grand Canyon should have been easy, and it was, I followed the road signs.
 The problem arose after we got there.
-Looking over the Canyon with 46 busloads of Japanese gets old quickly.
+Looking over the Canyon with 46 busloads of Japanese tourists gets old quickly.
 No problem jump in the car and follow the roads along the rim to other lookouts.

 You don't just jump in the car and turn right or left to follow the rim.
 There is a small town at the main viewing area, I am directionally challenged